Élisabeth Vigée Le Brun: Early life

-Born in Paris on 16 April 1755, Élisabeth Louise Vigée was the daughter of Jeanne (née Maisin; 1728–1800), a hairdresser from a peasant background, and Louis Vigée, a portraitist, pastellist and member of the Académie de Saint-Luc, was jubilant at her artistic inclinations in her childhood, and from whom she received her first instruction.
-In 1760, at the age of five, she entered a convent, where she remained until 1766.
-Her father died when she was 12 years old.
-In 1768, her mother married a wealthy (but stingy) jeweller, Jacques-François Le Sèvre, and shortly after, the family moved to the Rue Saint-Honoré, close to the Palais Royal.
-In her memoir, Vigée Le Brun directly stated her feelings about her step-father: "I hated this man; even more so since he made use of my father's personal possessions.
-He wore his clothes, just as they were, without altering them to fit his figure.”
+Born in Paris on 16 April 1755, Élisabeth Louise Vigée was the daughter of Jeanne (née Maisin; 1728–1800), a hairdresser from a peasant background, and Louis Vigée (1715–1767), a portraitist, pastellist and member of the Académie de Saint-Luc, who mostly specialized in painting with oils. Élisabeth exhibited artistic inclinations from her childhood, making a sketch of a bearded man at the age of seven or eight; when he first saw her sketches her father was jubilant and exclaimed that "You will be a painter my child, if there ever was one", and started to give her lessons in art.
+In 1760, at the age of five, she had entered a convent, where she remained until 1766.
+She then worked as an assistant to her father's friend, the painter and poet Pierre Davesne, with whom she learned more about painting.
+Her father died when she was 12 years old, from infections after several surgical operations.
+In 1768, her mother married a wealthy but mean jeweller, Jacques-François Le Sèvre, and shortly after, the family moved to the Rue Saint-Honoré, close to the Palais Royal.

+In her memoir, Vigée Le Brun directly stated her feelings about her stepfather: "I hated this man; even more so since he made use of my father's personal possessions.
+He wore his clothes, just as they were, without altering them to fit his figure."
 During this period, Élisabeth benefited from the advice of Gabriel François Doyen, Jean-Baptiste Greuze, and Joseph Vernet, whose influence is evident in her portrait of her younger brother, playwright and poet Étienne Vigée.

-By the time she was in her early teens, Élisabeth was painting portraits professionally.
-After her studio was seized for her practicing without a license, she applied to the Académie de Saint-Luc, which unwittingly exhibited her works in their Salon.
-In 1774, she was made a member of the Académie.
-On 11 January 1776, she married Jean-Baptiste-Pierre Le Brun, a painter and art dealer.
-Vigée Le Brun began exhibiting her work at their home in Paris, the Hôtel de Lubert, and the Salons she held here supplied her with many new and important contacts.
-Her husband's great-great-uncle was Charles Le Brun, the first director of the French Academy under Louis XIV.
-Her husband would prove to be adulterous and a spendthrift, and gambled away most of the money she received from painting commissions.